1912 County Championship

 The 1912 County Championship was the twenty-third officially organised running of the County Championship.
 Yorkshire County Cricket Club won their ninth championship title.

-A No Result (NR) column was introduced for the first time which included all matches in which no decision was reached on first innings: these games were not used when calculating maximum possible points.
-Five matches were abandoned without a ball being bowled and were included in the NR column.
+Worcestershire finished last for the first time since becoming first-class in 1899, whilst Essex – as high as sixth in 1911 – had their worst season in the Championship to date and won a single game for the only time in their Championship history.